Muhsin Ibrahim

 World

-columnist, Nicholas Kristof.
-He says “Lots of voters had a mental paradigm of a
+Nobody captures this better than Nicholas Kristof, the NY Times columnist.
+He says, “Lots of voters had a mental paradigm of a

 president as a man, and for them it was easier to see Trump as presidential

 Her chancellorship is, in fact, soon coming to an end and in a humbled way.
-She
+She is becoming more unpopular by the day for her sympathy towards immigrants.

 religious scholar?
 I cannot recall exactly) who, in a lecture, expressed a